 Decorative Reproduction Tile means that the original design was for a tile, or in a wider circle, a decorative art such as textile pattern, or stained glass design, and adapted for tile.
 This is very Morris & Co.; Morris and his friends often adapted designs for one method to others.

 Art Tile.
 Needs no elevating to the level of fine art because it started as fine art.
 An art tile came from something else: a drawing or painting.
 Ocassionally, decorative and art tile overlap; the bestiary dragons I mentioned actually come from both.

 It is helpful to have a rough idea of your measurements.
 You just want a rough idea.
 Tile and panel sizes can in many cases be modified, but if you have a large space to fill, falling in love with a 12 inch fireplace panel may take you in a direction that is better for another project.
 If there are obvious sections, such as the sides and top of the fireplace surround, measure each section separately.

 When measuring, it will only occasionally work to figure the tile you need based on the area of the space.
-For example, the tileable space around your fireplace may be 12 feet, but if the space between the mantel legs and the hearth is only 6 inches, flanking eight-inch tiles won't work without without removing the mantel legs, something that area / tile size will not tell you.
+For example, the tileable space around your fireplace may be 12 feet, but if the space between the mantel legs and the hearth is only 6 inches, flanking eight-inch tiles won't work without without removing the mantel legs, something that dividing total area by the individual tile size can't tell you.

 It is the usual case that the tiles you want will not fit the space exactly.
 Don't let this alarm you.
 For some patterns, a top or bottom tile can be trimmed.
 For others, we may well be able modify the pattern you want to fit the space.
 In this photo, the turquoise peacocks are on 8 x 6 inch tiles, although the panel size is only 7 inches wide.
 The pattern was adjusted slightly to leave an inch of white space on either side, and the peacock tiles trimmed at installation time.